 In the Public Reports Parent Directory, there are separate folders for the long term (LT) and short term (ST) “Forecast of Transmission Transfer Capability for Transmission Rights Auction” (or “TRA Preauction TTC” for short).
 The LT report is labelled TRAPreauctionTTCLT while the ST report is labelled TRAPreauctionTTCST.

 The “Forecast of Transmission Transfer Capability for Transmission Rights Auction Report” enables you to view the forecast of transmission transfer capability used to determine the number of TRs that will be offered and the maximum number of TRs that may be available.
 The maximum number of TRs that may be available for any particular TR auction will be reduced by the number of TRs sold in previous TR auctions with the same period of validity.
-This actual number for a specific TR auction may be viewed on the Future Auctions page in the TR Auction System, but may not be valid until all previous TR auctions with the same period of validity have been processed.
+This actual number for a specific TR auction may be viewed on the TRA application after selecting a TR auction, but may not be valid until all previous TR auctions with the same period of validity have been processed (this number will be updated in the TRA application prior to auction start).

 The report also contains a link to the detailed transmission transfer capability assessments used to identify any assumptions and applicable constraints that can limit the number of TRs that can be awarded.
-This report is available to all market participants and is published at least 30 days prior to the conducting of the TR auction.
+This report is published at least 30 days prior to the conducting of the TR auction.

-TR Hourly Zonal Price Report
+2.8.2.3 TR Hourly Zonal Price Report